-- Disengage the power take off (PTO), set the parking brake, and turn the ignition key to "OFF" to stop the engine.
-Remove the ignition and "key choice" keys. - 2.
+- 1. Disengage the power take off (PTO), set the parking brake, and turn the ignition key to "OFF" to stop the engine.
+Remove the ignition key. - 2.
 Clean the grease fittings with a rag.
 Make sure to scrape any paint off the front of the fitting(s). - 3.
 Connect a grease gun to the fitting.
 Pump grease into the fittings until grease begins to ooze out of the bearings. - 4.
 Wipe up any excess grease.